clawpack/doc/doc/amr_algorithm.rst

    the boundary of the Level k grid lies along the boundary of the full domain.
-For these cells the subroutine *bcNamr* (where *N* is the number of space dimensions) is used to fill ghost cell values with the proper user-specified boundary conditions.
+For these cells the subroutine *bcNamr* (where *N* is the number of space dimensions) is used to fill ghost cell values with the proper user-specified boundary conditions, unless periodic boundary conditions are specified (see below).

-For many standard boundary conditions it is not necessary for the user to do anything beyond setting the *mthbc* parameters in *setrun.py* (see :ref:`setrun`).
-Only if some element of *mthbc* is 0 (indicating user-specified boundary conditions) is it necessary to modify the library routine *bcNamr.f* (after copying to your application directory so as not to damage the library version, and modifying the *Makefile* to point to the new version).
+For many standard boundary conditions it is not necessary for the user to do anything beyond setting appropriate parameters in *setrun.py* (see :ref:`setrun`).
+Only if user-specified boundary conditions are specified is it necessary to modify the library routine *bcNamr.f* (after copying to your application directory so as not to damage the library version, and modifying the *Makefile* to point to the new version).